jshaker000/SAP1/README.md

 #### UART RAM Programming
 Some way to reprogram the RAM from a computer so that we dont have to reelaborate and synthesisize and all each time.
 Obviously that wont cover RTL changes though.
-#### Clocking
-Eventually everything will need to be registered (most likely).
-This will change timing but it should be simple enough.
-I also want to remove the negedge triggered counter for instruction counter.
-That might require counting wheter we are on an even or odd clock and alternating appropriately between "real clock" and "negedge clock".

 ## Screenshots